-- A. Description: Private instruction in Voice with goals related to commercial music.
-Note: The student will have one half hour of private instruction per week during which time the instructor will guide and monitor the student's daily practice.
-The remaining 1.5 lab hours per week are guided study under the supervision of the instructor, and will be specific to the particular instrument or voice. - B. Course Learning Outcomes: Demonstrate proficiency in commercial music repertoire and technique; develop a professional disciplined approach to performance skills; and present a juried performance for faculty.
+A. Description: Private instruction in arranging & composition with goals related to commercial music.

+Note: The student will have one hour of private instruction per week during which time the instructor will guide and monitor the student's daily practice.
+The remaining 3.0 lab hours per week are guided study under the supervision of the instructor, and will be specific to arranging and composition.

+B. Course Learning Outcomes: Demonstrate proficiency in commercial music songwriting/composing; develop a professional, disciplined approach to performance skills; and present a juried portfolio for faculty.
+[Demonstrate proficiency in commercial music arranging and composition; develop a professional disciplined approach to arranging and composition; and prepare written projects for performance ensembles.]